shohil-kishore/twitter-data-toolkit/README.md

 # Twitter Data Toolkit

-'twitter-data-app' is a Node.js project that allows users to identify their bearer token (application-only authentication), collect Tweets using Twitter's v2 endpoints and aggregate Tweets into one file (JSON or CSV) for analysis purposes without having to interact with code.
+Twitter Data Toolkit is a Node.js project that allows users to identify their bearer token collect Tweets using Twitter's new v2 endpoints and aggregate Tweets into four JSON files (Tweets, Extended Tweets, Users and Places) without having to interact with code.
 Everything's done through a simple web application.
 Feel free to email me (<s.kishore@auckland.ac.nz>) if you need more information.

 ![Screenshot](https://raw.githubusercontent.com/shohil-kishore/twitter-data-collector/master/Other/Data%20Toolkit%20Example.png)